-The 'chain of survival' refers to the series of steps that, together, will give the best chance of survival to a person who has experienced a cardiac arrest (a heart that's stopped beating).
+The 'chain of survival' refers to the series of steps that, together, will give the best chance of survival to a casualty who has experienced a cardiac arrest (a heart that's stopped beating) the greatest chance of preserving their life.
+Recognising an emergency is the starting point of the chain.